 Abdullah Ibrahim‘s solo performance at The Fugard last night was captivating!
 The beautiful piano was setup in a cozy theatre illuminated by soft blue lighting.
 With almost a sellout performance Ibrahim held delighted jazz enthusiasts captive with 1.5 hours of incredible uninterrupted sets.
 The distinguished musician’s performance was impeccable.
-He began with sheet music but quickly pushed it aside and played from his heart and soul.
+He began with sheet music but pushed it aside and played from his heart and soul.

 Baptized Adolph Johannes Brand, Ibrahim was born in 1934 in Cape Town.
 He grew up listening to traditional Khoisan songs, Christian hymns, and gospel tunes.
 His grandmother was the pianist for a local Methodist Episcopalian church.
 His mother was the choirmaster.